She's been hailed as one of the most iconic leaders in the modern world.

 But for this brave brunette, it's all in a days work.

-So, to celebrate this inspiring female powerhouse, we've rounded up her very best, and most inspiring moments.
+And now, as she celebrates a landslide victory in New Zealand's 2020 election, we've rounded up her very best, and most inspiring moments.
 Power to you, Jacinda.

 1 / 0